Denise Giardina: Coalfield novels

-The decision to use dialect was a costly one for Giardina, resulting in her scrapping nearly 500 pages of the original 3rd-person manuscript of Storming Heaven.
-But she had come to the realization that "the people had to tell their own stories".
+The decision to use dialect was costly for Giardina, leading her to scrap nearly 500 pages of the original 3rd-person manuscript of Storming Heaven.
+But she had realized that "the people had to tell their own stories".
 This novel also had trouble finding a publisher, but it did put Giardina on the "critical map" as it was very well-received.
 Both coal-country novels were inspired in part by Wuthering Heights, with its rugged landscape and tales of women "who have this passion for a difficult man."
 Both books contain union organizers more committed to their cause than their lovers.
 Bonhoeffer, her next main character in Saints and Villains, also fits that pattern: "I guess in none of my books are the personal relationships real easy."
-Giardina also drew on local histories, childhood memories and even people she met in eastern Kentucky, where she lived in a "hovel" while writing The Unquiet Earth and also volunteering for a citizens' group fighting strip mining.
-She moved to Durham, North Carolina while still working on the novel, got a bookstore job, and studied with novelist Laurel Goldman at Duke University.
+Giardina also drew on local histories, childhood memories and even people she met in Eastern Kentucky, where she lived in a "hovel" while writing The Unquiet Earth and also volunteering for a citizens' group fighting strip mining.
+She moved to Durham, North Carolina, while still working on the novel, got a bookstore job, and studied with novelist Laurel Goldman at Duke University.
 The class helped Giardina recognize the value of what she had been doing intuitively and gave her the confidence to teach writing.